 Who was Morrissey singing about in William It Was Really Nothing?

-Who was the classic 1984 Smiths single actually talking about?
+Who was the inspiration behind the classic 1984 Smiths single?

 The Smiths released their fifth single, William It Was Really Nothing on 20 August 1984.
 It was the follow-up to the Top 10 hit Heaven Knows I’m Miserable Now and was another chart success for the Manchester band.
 William peaked at No 17 the week that Stevie Wonder’s I Just Called To Say I Loved You topped the charts… not bad for a release on an indie label.